When you make a purchase using links on our site, we may earn an affiliate commission. Read More.

 More so, always turn off the ignition if you’re not driving, and a kid is on board.

-2. Keep loose objects at a safe place
+2. Keep loose objects in a safe place

 When a crash occurs, obviously, loose objects will fly around, these flying objects can hit the baby in the car, causing serious injuries or even killing the baby.